Becker Muscular Dystrophy (BMD)

 If a mother gives birth to a child with BMD, there’s always the possibility that more than one of her egg cells has a dystrophin gene mutation, putting her at higher-than-average risk for passing the mutation to another child.
 Once the new mutation has been passed to a son or daughter, he or she can pass it to the next generation.

 A man with BMD can’t pass the flawed gene to his sons because he gives a son a Y chromosome, not an X. But he’ll certainly pass it to his daughters, because each daughter inherits her father’s only X chromosome.
-They’ll then be carriers, and each of their sons will have a 50 percent chance of developing the disease, and so on.
-A good way to find out more about the inheritance pattern in your family is to talk to your MDA clinic physician or a genetic counselor.
+They’ll then be carriers, and each of their sons will have a 50% chance of developing the disease, and so on.
+A good way to find out more about the inheritance pattern in your family is to talk to your MDA Care Center physician or a genetic counselor.

 Why don’t girls usually get BMD?
 When a girl inherits a flawed dystrophin gene from one parent, she usually also gets a healthy dystrophin gene from her other parent, giving her enough of the protein to protect her from the disease.
 Males who inherit the mutation get the disease because they have no second dystrophin gene to make up for the faulty one.